Incarceration By Mistake In Buffalo, New York

-Jed Dietrich, Esq. and His Team of Lawyers and Paralegals at the Dietrich Law Firm P.C., Recognized as a Best Law Firm of America, Fight to Obtain the Best Result for People Who Were Falsely Imprisoned for Crimes They Did Not Commit.
+Jed Dietrich, Esq. and His Team of Lawyers and Paralegals at the Dietrich Law Firm P.C.
+Fight to Obtain the Best Result for People Who Were Falsely Imprisoned for Crimes They Did Not Commit.

 Many innocent people throughout New York and across the United States have wasted years, even decades, behind bars for crimes that they never committed.
 These unfair and unwarranted convictions significantly derail the lives of everyone involved.
 Those wrongfully accused and falsely imprisoned have their liberty and freedom stolen from them.
 In the meantime, their families are forced to live without them, whether it is children deprived of their parents or parents left without children.
 Studies show that approximately 2.3% - 5% of those currently serving time in prison are actually innocent, which could mean up to 120,000 prisoners throughout the country.